 Instructions

-- In a large bowl, soak the chicken in buttermilk 15 to 30 minutes.
+- In a large bowl, soak one pound chicken in 1/2 cup buttermilk 15 to 30 minutes.

 - Move the oven rack one spot up from the center position.
 Preheat the oven to 425°F. Place a wire rack on a baking sheet and spray with nonstick cooking spray.

-- In a gallon zip-top bag, toss together the flour, panko, seasoned salt, salt, pepper, and parsley, if desired.
+- In a gallon zip-top bag, toss together 1 cup flour, 1 cup panko, 2 teaspoons seasoned salt, 1 teaspoon salt, 1/2 teaspoon pepper, and parsley, if desired.
 Using tongs, transfer the chicken, reserving the buttermilk, to the bag.
 Shake until well coated.

-- Remove the chicken and dip in buttermilk once more.
+- 2nd coating.
+Remove the chicken and dip in buttermilk once more.
 Return to the bag and toss in the flour mixture to coat.
 Repeat process with remaining chicken.

 - Turn the oven to broil for the final minute of cooking to get an extra-crispy texture.
 Watch closely so they don't burn.
 Remove from the oven when golden brown.